kidlat2024/kidlatnews/content/page/WTFPL 3.0.md

 10        0.
 Just do what the fuck you want to.
 ````

+## How to use WTFPL 3.0

+To use this license for your own work, you may do any of the following:

+- Copy the text above, edit the copyright year, name and email/website, and distribute it with your work.
+If necessary, replace "material" with "software" or something similar.

+- Download and edit the [`WTFPL 3.0`](/license/WTFPL-3.0.txt) text file, rename it something like `LICENSE.txt`, and distribute it with your work.

+- Include something like "Licensed under WTFPL 3.0" with your work, and link to this page (`https://kidl.at/wtfpl-3.0/`).

 ## What changed in version 3.0?

 Version 3.0 is significantly different from the previous versions in the following manner: